 This feature connects the software to your business bank and credit card accounts to receive a daily update of your transactions.
-This saves you the time it would take to manually upload transactions into the system.
+This saves time, as you will not have to upload transactions manually.
 It also gives you a daily, rather than monthly, overview of your accounts.
-A real-time bank feed feature can assist with reconciliation, allowing you to make it a small daily task rather than a monthly ordeal.
+A real-time bank-feed feature can assist with reconciliation, which allows you to make it a small daily task rather than a monthly ordeal.

-When you log in to your account, you’ll be greeted by a dashboard that shows you an overview of your account activity and key metrics such as cash flow, profit and loss, account balances, expenses, accounts payable and receivable, and sales.
-Some allow you to customize what you see first by rearranging the information.
+When you log in to your account, you’ll be greeted by a dashboard that shows you an overview of your account activity and key metrics, such as cash flow, profit and loss, account balances, expenses, accounts payable and receivable, and sales.
+Some accounting programs allow you to customize what you see first by rearranging the information.

-If your business sends invoices, being able to email them and accept online payments helps you get paid faster.
-Some accounting software programs integrate with third-party payment processors; others require you to use their in-house processing services.
-It’s a plus when accounting software can also serve as an invoice generator.
+If your business sends invoices, the ability to email them and accept online payments helps you get paid faster.
+Most accounting programs integrate with third-party payment processors; others require you to use their in-house processing services.
+It’s a plus for accounting software to serve as an invoice generator also.

 Automatic Payment Reminders

 This feature helps you remind customers about upcoming and past-due payments.
 Some have sample email text that you can use as is or customize.
 You can then choose when you want the reminders to be sent.
-Some programs give you the option of sending thank-you emails to customers after you receive their payments.
+Some programs give you the option to send thank-you emails to customers after you receive their payments.

-Smart reconciliation tools identify potential matches between your bank transactions and the bills and invoices that you’ve entered into the accounting software, saving you the hours it would otherwise take to sift through your bank account for this information.
+Smart reconciliation tools identify potential matches between your bank transactions and the bills and invoices you’ve entered into the accounting software, saving you the hours it would otherwise take to sift through your bank account for this information.
 You can then approve or deny the suggested matches.
-The best applications suggest potential matches as you reconcile your accounts and a few include a reconciliation tool on their mobile apps.
+The best applications suggest potential matches as you reconcile your accounts, and a few include a reconciliation tool in their mobile apps.

-Every accounting program can generate financial reports, but some are more basic than others, and some applications require you to subscribe to a pricier plan for advanced reporting.
+Every accounting program can generate financial reports.
+But some are more basic than others, and some require you to subscribe to a pricier plan for advanced reporting.
 If you need specific types of financial reports, you’ll want to make sure they’re included in the software application and plan you choose.
-Detailed reports can help you better interpret your financial data to make informed business decisions.
+Detailed reports can help you interpret your financial data to make informed business decisions.

-Not every accounting and invoicing program has a mobile app, but the best ones do.
+Not all accounting and invoicing programs have mobile apps, but the best ones do.
 There is, however, quite a range in the capabilities of mobile apps.
 Some can only capture receipts for expense tracking, some allow you to create and send invoices, and others have almost every feature the web-based software does.
-It’s worth checking if the software you’re considering purchasing offers a mobile app and, if so, what features are included in the app that will help you manage your business while you are away from the office.
+It’s worth checking if the software you’re considering offers a mobile app and, if so, what features are included in the app that will help you manage your business while you’re away from the office.

-The ability to connect your accounting software to other business programs you use saves you valuable time, because you don’t have to manually transfer data from one system to another.
-Payroll, payment processing, POS systems and CRM software are just a few of the popular types of integrations that are available with accounting software.
+The ability to connect your accounting software to other business programs you use saves you valuable time because you don’t have to manually transfer data from one system to another.
+Payroll, payment processing, the best point-of-sale (POS) systems and the best customer relationship management (CRM) software are just a few of the popular types of integrations that are available with accounting software.
 Integration with systems you already use also cuts down on training time for employees who will use the software.

 Tracking for Billable Hours

-If you have a retail or distribution business, you need an application that helps track your inventory and helps with purchase orders.
-You may need to subscribe to a top-tier plan to get this feature.
+If you have a retail, e-commerce or distribution business, you need an application that helps with inventory tracking and purchase orders.
+You may need to subscribe to a top-tier plan to get this feature, unless you use ZarMoney.
 If you need more advanced inventory features, look for software that integrates with a dedicated inventory management system.